Qixin-HE/school-system-nextjs/README.md

     change tacherlist.tsx to teacher/teacherlist.tsx; change the link in component/Dashboard.tsx
     b. modify the /student/[id].tsx page, make it align with the teacher details delete unrelated details, add "Skills" section, add Rate tag, modify Breadcrumb link
+3. Teacher api service:
+(lib/api/teacherService.ts)
+    a. create teacherService.ts and rename the service.ts to studentService.ts
+    b. move the getTeacherListService() from studentService.ts to the teacherService.ts
+    c. create postDeleteTeacherService() for deleting a techer record by id
+    d. create postAddTeacherService() to add a teacher
+    e. create putEditTeacherService() to edit a teacher
+    f. getATeacherByIDService() to query a teacher and will be used for teacher detail page

 1.a: